Robogram/geottuse-tools/README.md

 **Please refrain from using, modifying, or distributing this package until the issue is resolved and the correct license file is included.**

 I am actively working to resolve this issue with npm support.
-In the meantime, use of this package is not recommended.
+In the meantime, use of this package is not permitted.
 Thank you for your understanding.

 # geottuse-tools
 Reusable methods